-Mechanics will receive an additional 10¢ per hour increase after completion of 10, 15, and 20 years of continuous service.
+Mechanics and Junior Mechanics will receive an additional 10¢ per hour increase after completion of 10, 15, and 20 years of continuous service.

-Completion of the specified number of years worked in a grade will qualify a storekeeper or coach/service attendant for promotion to the next grade.
-For a Mechanic, completion of one (1) year in a step will qualify a Mechanic for promotion to the next step.
+\\ Completion of the specified number of years worked in a grade will qualify a storekeeper or coach/service attendant for promotion to the next grade.
+For Mechanic and Junior Mechanics, completion of one (1) year in a step will qualify for promotion to the next step.
 Increases in wage rates will become effective at the first pay period following completion of the years worked in grade.
 Unexcused absences will not be counted in computing time in grade.